Sean 'Diddy' Combs' properties in L.A. and Miami raided by federal agents | Law-Order

 Sean 'Diddy' Combs' properties in L.A. and Miami raided by federal agents

 The statement did not elaborate on the nature of the investigation.
-R&B vocalist Cassandra Ventura sued Combs in federal court in Manhattan in mid-November, accusing the rapper and hip-hop executive she once dated and whose music label she signed with of subjecting her to serial physical abuse, sexual slavery and rape.
+HSI has broad jurisdiction to investigate the illegal movement of people, goods, money, technology and contraband into, out of and throughout the United States, including sex trafficking.
+R&B vocalist Cassandra Ventura sued Combs in federal court in Manhattan in mid-November, accusing him of subjecting her to physical abuse, sexual slavery and rape during a 10-year professional and romantic relationship.

-The lawsuit also accused Combs of regularly beating Ventura over the course of a 10-year professional and romantic relationship in which he controlled her through intimidation and by plying her with drugs and alcohol.
+One of the central allegations of Ventura's suit was that Combs forced her to engage in sex acts with male prostitutes he hired while he watched and filmed the encounters.
 The lawsuit cited violations of sex trafficking and human trafficking statutes under federal, New York and California laws.

+Ventura and Combs, who has used such monikers as P. Diddy, Puff Daddy and Diddy, announced the next day they had settled the case under confidential terms.
+Brafman, said at the time that the settlement was "in no way an admission of wrongdoing" and that his client maintained his "flat-out denial" of Ventura's claims.

+Ventura's lawsuit was one of at least four civil complaints in recent months leveling sexual assault allegations against Combs.
+In December, in response to the latest civil complaint, which accused him of taking part in the gang rape of a teenager that he arranged to fly from Detroit to New York 20 years ago, Combs issued a statement denying all the allegations as fabrications by people seeking money.

-Combs, through his lawyer, flatly denied the allegations.
-The next day, Combs and Ventura jointly announced they had settled the case out of court.
-Terms of the agreement were not disclosed.
-Combs, 54, founder of the landmark label Bad Boy Records, is one of the most influential producers and executives in hip-hop and a hugely successful performer in his own right, as well as the impresario of his own Sean John clothing line.
+Combs, founder of the landmark label Bad Boy Records, is one of the most influential producers and executives in hip-hop and a hugely successful performer, as well as the impresario of his own Sean John clothing line.

-The lawsuit by Ventura was one of at least four civil complaints brought in recent months leveling sexual assault allegations against Combs, who has formerly gone by monikers including P.Diddy, Puff Daddy and Diddy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)